nbeerten/better-todoist-calendar-sync/README.md

 This tool helps you see your Todoist tasks in a calendar format, making them easier to manage.
 Here's how it works:

 * **Retrieves Todoist Tasks:** It grabs all your Todoist tasks using your API token.
-* **Creates Daily Events:** It creates a daily calendar event with all your tasks for that day, nicely grouped together with information like labels, description and project + section.
+* **Creates Daily Events:** It creates a daily calendar event with all your tasks for that day, nicely grouped together with information like labels, description, and project + section.
 * **Works with Popular Calendars:** Initially optimized for use with Proton Calendar.
-From testing it also seems to work with Google Calendar.
+From testing, it also seems to work with Google Calendar.

 ## Setup